 TRAINING AND RESOURCES

-These trainings are designed to give financial planners skills and techniques to address the specific needs of lower-income individuals and families.
-Each training is approved for one hour of continuing education (CE) credit by the Certified Financial Planner Board of Standards (CFP Board).
+FREE, one-hour course designed to give financial planners skills and techniques to address the specific needs of lower-income individuals and families.
+This training is approved for one hour of CE credit by the CFP Board.

 Find helpful resources for your pro bono engagements, including worksheets, toolkits, and examples of effective pro bono program models.